tbrowder/PDF-Document/README.md

   * **selectfont **[Level 2]**** - *key scale* **scalefont** - "obtains a font whose name is *key*, transforms is according to *scale*, and establishes it as the current font dictionary in the graphics state.", p.
 490

-The PS Level 1 method for defining a usable font is shown in this example:

-    /Times-Roman findfont 10 scalefont setfont

 The PS Level 2 method for defining a usable font is shown in this example:

     /Times-Roman 10 selectfont

 (Note the the Level 2 method is "almost always more efficient.", Ref.
 1, p.
 490)

-In either case, we usually save desired combinations of font prototypes and scale by defining them by another name for easy recall.
+We usually save desired combinations of font prototypes and scale by defining them by another name for easy recall.
 For example:

     /h12 /Helvetica 10 selectfont def
     /hb12 /Hevetica-Bold 12 selectfont def